-Nevertheless, courts have disagreed with the Attorney General's 1947 reading and have repeatedly found jurisdiction to review petition delays and denials under 5 U.S.C. § 706 (albeit under a highly deferential standard), citing both legislative history165 and the fundamental difference between petition denials and other agency decisions not to act:
+Nevertheless, courts have disagreed with the Attorney General's 1947 reading and have repeatedly found jurisdiction to review petition delays and denials under 5 U.S.C. § 706 (albeit under a highly deferential standard), citing both legislative history167 and the fundamental difference between petition denials and other agency decisions not to act:

-[R]efusals to institute rulemaking proceedings are distinguishable from other sorts of nonenforcement decisions insofar as they are less frequent, more apt to involve legal as opposed to factual analysis, and subject to special formalities, including a public explanation.166
+[R]efusals to institute rulemaking proceedings are distinguishable from other sorts of nonenforcement decisions insofar as they are less frequent, more apt to involve legal as opposed to factual analysis, and subject to special formalities, including a public explanation.
+168

 These conditions still seem to hold.
-Though some courts worry that judicial review could overburden agencies if there were an influx of petitions (especially of petitions for reconsideration),167 petitions are most likely still submitted and denied in relatively low numbers compared with other types of non-enforcement decisions (see Part IV noting the low numbers of petitions most agencies receive).
+Though some courts worry that judicial review could overburden agencies if there were an influx of petitions (especially of petitions for reconsideration),169 petitions are most likely still submitted and denied in relatively low numbers compared with other types of non-enforcement decisions (see Part IV noting the low numbers of petitions most agencies receive).
 Petition denials are subject to special formalities, including the explanation required by 5 U.S.C. § 555(e) and other procedures adopted in agency regulations.
 And though some courts seem a bit more willing to delve into the facts of a petition denial (see, arguably, Massachusetts v.
 EPA, discussed above), on the rare occasions when courts do overturn petition denials, it is usually for legal errors.
-Regardless, in 2007, five Supreme Court justices essentially assumed without much discussion that petition denials were reviewable, and the four dissenting justices offered no objections to that conclusion.168
+Regardless, in 2007, five Supreme Court justices essentially assumed without much discussion that petition denials were reviewable, and the four dissenting justices offered no objections to that conclusion.170

 The right to review is somewhat more complicated for petitions for rulemaking submitted under specific statutes (see Part III on other statutory rights to petition).
-For example, the Eleventh Circuit recently found that, because an Endangered Species Act critical habitat petition addressed a species listed as endangered before 1978 (when the applicable critical habitat provisions were not
+For example, the Eleventh Circuit recently found that, because an Endangered Species Act critical habitat petition addressed a species listed as endangered before 1978 (when the applicable critical habitat provisions were not yet enacted), there was no meaningful standard under the statute against which to judge the agency's exercise of discretion, and so the agency's decision on the petition was unreviewable

-163 AG Manual, supra note 28.
+165 AG Manual, supra note 29.

-^{164 470} U.S. 821 (1985).
+^{166 470} U.S. 821 (1985).

-165 WWHT, Inc. v.
+167 WWHT, Inc. v.
 F.C.C., 656 F.2d 807, 814-16 (D.C.
 Cir.
 1981) ("While we agree that judicial intrusion into an agency's exercise of discretion in the discharge of its essentially legislative rulemaking functions should be severely circumscribed, we reject the suggestion that agency denials of requests for rulemaking are exempt from judicial review. . . .
-Th[is] court [has previously] referred to language in Senate Committee Report No. 752, reprinted in Legislative History, at 185, 201, noting that '(t)he refusal of an agency to grant the petition or to hold rule making proceedings. . . would not per se be subject to judicial reversal,' and concluded that the language implied that judicial review would sometimes be available when agencies refuse to institute rulemaking proceedings."); Natural Res.
+Th[is] court [has previously] referred to language in Senate Committee Report No. 752, reprinted in Legislative History, at 185, 201, noting that '(t)he refusal of an agency to grant the petition or to hold rule making proceedings. . . . would not per se be subject to judicial reversal,' and concluded that the language implied that judicial review would sometimes be available when agencies refuse to institute rulemaking proceedings."); Natural Res.
 Def.
 Council, Inc. v.
 Sec. & Exch.
 Comm'n, 606 F.2d 1031, 1043 (D.C.
 Cir.
 1979) (finding that the AG's interpretation is inconsistent with legislative history); WEPCO v.
 Costle, 715 F.2d 323, 328 (7th Cir.
 1983) (following WWHT in finding that petition denials are reviewable).

-166 Am.
+168 Am.
 Horse Prot.
 Ass'n v.
 Lyng, 812 F.2d 1, 4 (D.C.
 Cir.
 1987).